paper2/github-actions-opentelemetry/README.md

 ### Recommend to install GitHub CLI (gh)

 Tests invoke real GitHub API.
 Unauthenticated users are subject to strict API rate limits.
-If `gh` command is installed and login is finished, token is set for tests in `vitest.config.ts`.
+If `gh` command is installed and login is finished, token is automatically set for tests by `vitest.config.ts`.

 the login command is below.